pawelgrzybek/pawelgrzybek.com/content/posts/2021-02-01-whats-new-in-ecmascript-2021.md

 ## Promise.any by Mathias Bynens, Kevin Gibbons and Sergey Rubanov

-The `Promise.any` joins the list of Promise combinators in this year's specification. ["Promise combinators explained"](https://pawelgrzybek.com/promise-combinators-explained/) that I published some time ago explains the core differences between them.
+The `Promise.any` joins the list of Promise combinators in this year's specification. ["Promise combinators explained"](https://pawelgrzybek.com/promise-combinators-explained/) that I published some time ago elaborates about the core differences between them.
 Use `Promise.any` when you want to handle the first promise that fulfils.

 ```js
 const API = "https://api.github.com/users"